apetri/LensTools/docs/source/examples/power_spectrum.rst

 	#The operations on convergence maps are handled with the ConvergenceMap class
 	from lenstools import ConvergenceMap

+	import numpy as np
+	import matplotlib.pyplot as plt

 	map_filename = "Data/conv1.fit"
 	conv_map = ConvergenceMap.load(map_filename)